 - Philips Health Tech China used WeChat to provide free healthcare training and interactive courses for healthcare professionals and further enhanced direct interactions with users by utilizing WeChat’s messaging and auto-reply features for providing immediate feedback to user queries.

+To summarize, global companies planning to do business in China, must create a solid social media strategy.
 Although the social media platforms may be different in China, similar rules of engagement apply when it comes to social media marketing.
 Relevance, credibility and reliability resonate with China’s “participatory” approach to the internet.
 Social media provides a platform for Chinese users to exchange ideas, opinions and recommendations, which makes brand engagement that much easier.